-- If you are using Knife Point, make sure you are setting the origin based on the position of the test pen or blade holder, not the laser light.
-The laser light is used for WYSIWYG mode. - Check whether your Virtual Mat is in Portrait or Landscape mode.
+- If you are using Knife Point, make sure you are setting the origin based on the position of the test pen or blade holder, not the laser light or alignment pin.
+The laser light or pin are is used for WYSIWYG mode. - Check whether your Virtual Mat is in Portrait or Landscape mode.
 This will change whether your image appears the same way you see it on the screen or rotated 90 degrees relative to the screen. - Details on these various settings are covered in Section 2.07.